MichaelCurrin/badge-generator/docs/deploy.md

 The CI flow will run a lint step on the repo, without applying fixes.

-This will return an **error** status on non-zero error count.
+This will return an **error** status on either:

-But it will **pass** quietly if there are only warnings.
+- At least one error

-Perhaps this should modified to include the `--max-warnings 0` flag, to fail the step if there is at least one warning.
-For my own work, deploys on master and also contributors' PRs.
+- More than 10 warnings.

 ### Keeping assets across deploys

-A flag was added to the GH Actions workflow to keep existing files on `gh-pages` branch on each deploy
+A flag was added to the GH Actions workflow to **keep** existing files on `gh-pages` branch on each deploy.

 This is because there was an issue after deploy when viewing a cached HTML page in the browser.
 It gave a blank page as hashed JS script was not found.